boroda74/TagTools/README.md

 *Note:*

-If you are familiar with the plugin quick update process, you can always [download latest plugin version here](https://www.mediafire.com/file/h2t08o9562efboi/mb_TagTools_latest.zip/file) (NOTE: this latest version always requires the latest version of MusicBee which sometimes may be available as a beta.
-The latest MusicBee version was **3.6** at the time of writing this help file).
-Copy all files from the archive “mb_TagTools_latest.zip” to the MusicBee “Plugins” folder, overwriting existing files.
+If you are familiar with the plugin quick update process, you can always *[download latest plugin version here](https://www.mediafire.com/file/h2t08o9562efboi/mb_TagTools_latest.zip/file)*.
+(NOTE: this latest version always requires [the latest patch of MusicBee](https://getmusicbee.com/patches/MusicBee37_Patched.zip).
+Unzip all files to MB folder, overwriting existing files.)
+Copy all files from the archive "mb_TagTools_latest.zip" to the MusicBee "Plugins" folder, overwriting existing files.
+Then "install new" ASR presets.

 *Note:*